huggingface/blog/trl-peft.md

 A “free-lunch” memory reduction of a LLM using `transformers` is to load your model in 8-bit precision using the method described in LLM.int8.
 This can be performed by simply adding the flag `load_in_8bit=True` when calling the `from_pretrained` method (you can read more about that [here](https://huggingface.co/docs/transformers/main/en/main_classes/quantization)).

 As stated in the previous section, a “hack” to compute the amount of GPU memory you should need to load your model is to think in terms of “billions of parameters”.
-As one byte needs 8 bits, you need 4GB per billion parameter for a full-precision model (32bit = 4bytes), 2GB per billion parameter for a half-precision model and 1GB per billion parameter for an int8 model.
+As one byte needs 8 bits, you need 4GB per billion parameters for a full-precision model (32bit = 4bytes), 2GB per billion parameters for a half-precision model, and 1GB per billion parameters for an int8 model.

 So in the first place, let’s just load the active model in 8-bit.
 Let’s see what we need to do for the second step!